1 Corinthians Chapter 11

 8. For also, man wasn’t created for the woman’s benefit, but woman for the man’s benefit.

 9. Because of this, the woman is obligated6“is obligated” is one word in Greek, with that exact meaning.
 It was originally a financial term that literally meant to owe or be indebted to.
 (It’s used of debts in Matthew 18:28, 30, and 34.)
 This included moral obligations to deities and others.
 In New Testament times, it referred to anything which someone was legally or morally obligated to do. to have7Many translations add the phrase “a symbol of” before the word authority, altering the sense to be about a hat or veil.
-(Thankfully, some italicize it to show it’s an addition) authority upon8“upon” Some translations pervert this verse by making it sound as if the woman has authority over her own head.
+(Thankfully, some italicize it to show it’s an addition) an authority upon8“upon” Some translations pervert this verse by making it sound as if the woman has authority over her own head.
 However, that isn’t the intention of the Greek.
 The authority on “her head” is another’s authority over her. her head, because of the angels.9“because of the angels” These three Greek words (διὰ τοὺς ἀγγέλους) are among the most confusing, and therefore most commented on in the whole Bible.
 The most common interpretations are: (1.)
 The early church believed that angels were present during their gatherings.
 Thus this could be either an example for them showing the women were under authority, or because it was fitting because of the angelic presence.
 (2.)
 Paul is using an analogy/example as a warning, and the angels referred to here are the fallen angels before they fell.
 They fell because they rebelled by refusing to observe their place in God’s created order.
 (Jude 1:6) This theory says Paul is saying women must observe their place in God’s order (under male authority) or else they are rebelling like the angels did.
 (3.)
 This theory says “διὰ ” (dia, here translated “because of”) should be translated “through” which is another one of its primary meanings.
 The idea is the authority is conveyed or applied through the angels somehow.
 However, this is unlikely because διὰ only means “through” when followed by teh accusative case, which it isn’t here (4.)
 This refers to head coverings, and that women should have their heads covered like the angels covered their faces in Isaiah 6:2.

 10. Yet in the Lord, neither is woman separate from man, nor man separate from woman.